iluwatar/java-design-patterns/strategy/README.md

 Slaying dragons is a dangerous job.
 With experience, it becomes easier.
 Veteran dragonslayers have developed different fighting strategies against different types of dragons.

-Let's first introduce the dragon-slaying strategy interface and its implementations.
+Let's first introduce the `DragonSlayingStrategy` interface and its implementations.

 ```java
 @FunctionalInterface